 Brands at this stage are mostly investing in consideration and conversion audiences.
-In order for the brand to truly drive scale and grow, you need to be able to use paid advertising to fill the top of the funnel and build brand awareness.
+For the brand to truly drive scale and grow, you need to be able to use paid advertising to fill the top of the funnel and build brand awareness.

 Driving brand consideration and awareness